My VO2Max Training Protocol

 Oct 17, 2024 –

 VO2Max measures the maximum amount of oxygen that your body absorbs during intense exercise.
-The higher it is, the more efficient your body is and the more of the following benefits you get:
+When you raise it, you:

 • live longer